Jamun (Java Plum)

 Frequently asked questions about Jamun (Java Plum)

-The clinically studied dose for Jamun (Java Plum) is Traditional and trial doses typically range from 5-15 g/day of jamun seed powder or 250-500 mg of standardized extract, taken before meals..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Traditional and trial doses typically range from 5-15 g/day of jamun seed powder or 250-500 mg of standardized extract, taken before meals.
+Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well tolerated when consumed as fruit, seed powder, or extract.
+For most healthy adults, Jamun is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated when consumed as fruit, seed powder, or extract.
 Astringent tannins may cause mild dry mouth or temporary constipation in some users.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Jamun is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May potentiate blood sugar-lowering drugs such as metformin, sulfonylureas, or insulin.
+Possible interactions include: May potentiate blood sugar-lowering drugs such as metformin, sulfonylureas, or insulin.
 Tannin content may reduce absorption of iron and certain medications if taken together.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)